The Phantom Memory

 I would have picked “Dead or Alive” because it’s a better song, but I wasn’t sure if it was performed exclusively for the soundtrack or not.

-In fact, after doing some research, it turns out Estevez asked Jon Bon Jovi to use “Dead or Alive” on the Young Guns II soundtrack, but for some reason, Jovi wasn’t having it and decided to do a whole concept album instead.
+After doing some research, it turns out Estevez asked Jon Bon Jovi to use “Dead or Alive” on the Young Guns II soundtrack, but for some reason, Jovi wasn’t having it and decided to do a whole concept album instead.

 Blaze of Glory, which contained tracks exclusively from the Young Guns II soundtrack, was Bon Jovi’s debut solo studio album.